AnimbusOS/androidaqaa/README.md

 #AnimbusOS

-AnimbusOS is, at least for now, just an AOSP-ified version of [CyanogenMod](https://github.com/CyanogenMod/android)
+AnimbusOS is, at least for now, just AOSP

 ##Getting Started